10 Jun Natural versus Dutch-process cocoa powder

 The difference between natural cocoa and Dutch-process cocoa powder.

-Do you lie awake at night wondering ‘just what is the difference between regular cocoa powder and Dutch-process cocoa powder?’
+Do you lie awake at night wondering ‘just what is the difference between natural cocoa and Dutch-process cocoa powder?’
 Me too!

 So, to finally answer all your hot cocoa questions, I’ve done the research for you and have found the answers.
 You’re welcome.
 I hope you sleep a little easier tonight.